scottanderson5/TGIM/ProblemSolution.md

 # Problem
- - Restaurant sales are declining because of more restaurant competition in the area.
+ - TGIM (Monday) is having a tough time recently.
+They are experiencing declining sales as of late.
+It would appear to the owners, that the main cause of the decline is competition, as more restaurants have been moving into the area.

+ # Solution
+ -